CBIIT/beautiful-jekyll/candle/index.md

 * **`DEFAULT_PARAMS_FILE`**: Default settings for the hyperparameters defined in the model (following section)
   * E.g., `$CANDLE_WRAPPERS/templates/model_params/mnist1.txt`
   * These values will be overwritten by those defined in the `WORKFLOW_SETTINGS_FILE`, below
+  * Note that this must be a full pathname
 * **`WORKFLOW_SETTINGS_FILE`**: This file contains the settings parametrizing the workflow you would like to run
   * E.g., `$CANDLE_WRAPPERS/templates/workflow_settings/upf_workflow-3.txt`
   * These settings will assign values to the hyperparameters that will override their default values defined by `DEFAULT_PARAMS_FILE`, above